IzzyLerman/Stock-notif-service/README.md

+A microservice made for my teammate for CS361-Software Engineering I

 To begin, make sure node is installed, then run npm init in the home directory.
 This should install all npm dependencies.
 To start the API, you can use the command